GoogleCloudPlatform/dialogflow-virtual-agents-financial-services/agent-template-banking/README.md

 2. What are the hours of operation for `BANK_NAME`?

 We have provided a fulfillment service that allows the agent to answer the two questions above.
 It uses a custom entity named `organization`, which recognizes when a user enters a `valid bank name`.
-The agent is equiped with about 20 different bank names for which it can list open branches and hours of operation using
-Google Maps Details and Geocoding APIs.
+The agent is equiped with a small subset of bank names for which it can list open branches and hours of operation using the Google Maps Details and Geocoding APIs.
-However, customers **must** remove all banks listed in the [`organization entity`](agent-template/entities/organization_entries_en.json) and list only their bank name and synonmyms for their bank name.
+However, customers **must** remove all banks listed in the [`organization entity`](./agent-template/entities/organization_entries_en.json) and list only their bank name and synonmyms for their bank name.
 This will restrict the agent to reply with branches and hours of operation for your institution only.

 ## Deploy the Agent
 Follow the steps outlined in the [Agent Deployment section in the parent README](../README.md#agent-deployment).

 ## Agent Questions
-Follow the documentation below to deploy your agent and then you ask the following questions.
-The agent is is able to handle variations in the questions below, so these are sample questions.
-Only a subset of bank names were entered into the agent.
+The agent is able to handle variations in the questions below, so these are sample questions.

 ### General Questions
 #### 1. Can I refinance my mortgage?